netson/ubuntu-unattended/README.md

 ### Once Ubuntu is installed ...

 Just fire off the start.sh script in your users' home directory to complete the installation.
-This will allow you set automatically setup your puppet agent using the Puppetlabs repositories to ensure you have the latest version:
+This will ask you if you would like to add the puppetlabs repositories for puppet and its dependencies and if you would also like to setup the puppet agent

 ```$ sudo ~/start.sh```